 SCOPE/SUMMARY

-The new Arts/Media Services Building will house a variety of functions, serving the students of the arts hub and the campus as a whole.
-It will include a spacious new Art Gallery, a 40-person classroom, student study spaces, faculty offices, the Media Arts labs, a coffee cart-type element, and extensive display areas for student art.
+The new Media Arts Complex will house a variety of functions, serving the students of the arts hub and the campus.
+It will include a new Art Gallery, two computer labs, a film studies classroom, student study and collaboration spaces, faculty offices, the Media Arts labs, and extensive display areas for student art.
 It will provide dedicated student-friendly study and collaboration spaces.
-Proposed as a single-story facility, the building will have a strategic path of engagement to the campus promenade.
+This single-story facility will have a strategic path of engagement to the campus promenade.
+See photos from the Ribbon Cutting.

 PROJECT TEAM